rhysstever/Eona/Continents/Ezavriel.md

 The [[Baohua]] nation controls the [[Hungry Expanse]], a large desert to the southeast.
 Its capital is [[Khiton]], is a large city built into and surrounded by massive mesas.

 ### Kandallo
-To the northwest, the nation of [[Kandallo]] sits, nestled in the Willowdust Woods. [[Ithilmore]] is its capital and is built around the World Tree.
+To the northwest, the nation of [[Kandallo]] sits, nestled in the [[Willowdust Woods]]. [[Ithilmore]] is its capital and is built around the World Tree.

 ### Opirian Alliance
 The [[Opirian Alliance]] lays in the center of Ezavriel.
 The alliance is an agreement between many port cities and towns.
 The most influential settlement in the alliance is [[Opira]].

 ### Wayward Coast
 Considered the smallest nation, the [[Wayward Coast]] sits to the southwest of Ezavriel.
-The nation controls the Wayward Isles, a spatter of small islands off the western coast of Ezavriel, including the seas around them.
+The nation controls the [[Wayward Isles]], a spatter of small islands off the western coast of Ezavriel, including the seas around them.
 It's capital and largest port is [[Esila]], located at the base on the peninsula that pokes out of the southwestern tip of Ezavriel.

 ### Yhorian Empire
 The [[Yhorian Empire]] is the most predominate nation of Ezavriel.
 It takes up the upper half of eastern Ezavriel.
 The empire regulates all trade throughout the territory, ensuring any business ultimately benefits the capital, [[Yhora (City) | Yhora]].